Crime and safety

 Women travellers will be glad to find that machismo, in its fully-fledged Latin varieties, is rare in Kenya and male egos are usually softened by reserves of humour.
 Whether travelling alone or together, women may come across occasional persistent hasslers, but seldom much worse.
 Drinking in bars unaccompanied by men, you can expect a lot of male attention, as you can in many other situations.
 Universal basic rules apply: if you suspect ulterior motives, turn down all offers and stonily refuse to converse, though you needn’t fear expressing your anger if that’s how you feel.
 You will, eventually, be left alone.
 These tactics are hardly necessary except on the coast, and then particularly in Lamu.
 Some women mitigate unwelcome attention by adapting their dress.

-Although wild animals are found all over Kenya, not just inside the parks, dangerous predators like lions and hyenas rarely attack unprovoked, though they are occasionally curious of campfires.
+Although wild animals are found all over Kenya, not just inside the parks, dangerous predators like lions and hyenas rarely attack unprovoked, though they are occasionally curious about campfires.
 More dangerous are elephants and buffaloes, and you should stay well clear of both, especially of solitary bulls.
 In the vicinity of lakes and slow-moving rivers you should watch out for hippos, which will attack if you’re blocking their route back to water, and crocodiles, which can be found in most inland waters and frequently attack swimmers and people at the water’s edge.
 Never swim in inland lakes or rivers.
 More generally, follow park and conservancy rules and, unless signs indicate an area is specifically designated as a nature trail and you’re allowed to leave your vehicle, never walk unaccompanied in areas where large mammals are present.

 A persistent and growing problem is the continued, unstoppable damage done by those loutish hooligans, baboons.
 A locked vehicle might be safe but an unwatched tent or an open-fronted lodge room certainly isn’t.